ddev/ddev.com/src/content/blog/drupalcon-pittsburgh.md

 ## Getting to Drupalcon by Bike

 My wife Nancy Lewis and I [traveled to Drupalcon by bicycle](https://www.thedroptimes.com/31933/cycling-drupalers) from Washington, DC.
 It was amazing to ride on the C&O Canal Towpath and the Great Allegheny Passage "GAP" trail.
 Such amazing history riding along beautiful dirt paths.
+Thanks to all of you DDEV folk for being patient with me for slow responses as we were gone those two weeks.

 Here are a few of pictures from the trip, [or browse more of them](https://photos.app.goo.gl/9o5Pv8oDL6NJnQEaA):